followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/dataStructure.md

 <!--/shortDescription-->

 <!--fullDescription-->
 By default, the widget expects that data has a plain structure where each data item contains a *"parentId"* field and a unique *"id"* field.
-For items of the highest hierarchical level, *"parentId"* should be *0* or *null* indicating that these items belong to the root node.
+For items of the highest hierarchical level, *"parentId"* should be *0*, *null* or *undefined* indicating that these items belong to the root node.
 The root node holds the entire hierarchy and is not visualized.

     <!--JavaScript-->
     var treeListData = [